ikrolo/uptime-gadget-tasks-ivan/README.md

 ## The "uptime-gadget" tasks

 ### "compress" task
-_Compresses everything in the `src/` folder into `target/[GadgetName].zip`.
+> Compresses everything in the `src/` folder into `target/[GadgetName].zip`.

 ```shell
 grunt uptime-gadget:compress --target=[desired_output_folder]
 ```
 - GadgetName is the name found in package.json
-- `--target` commandline optino is optional.
+- `--target` flag is optional.
 If not specified, output will simply go to a subfolder called `target` as shown above.

 ### Maven Deploy and Release tasks
+> Compresses the `src/` directory (just as in the `compress` task) and then deploys or releases the zip to a Maven repository.

 `mavenOptions.json` file is expected for the `mavenDeploy` and `mavenRelease` tasks.
 Make sure that it includes the following options:
 ```js
 {